espeak-ng/espeak-ng/docs/voices.md

 Additional attributes are available to set various internal options which control how language is processed.
 These would normally be set in the program code rather than in a voice file.

-## Voice Files Provided

-A number of Voice files are provided in the `espeak-data/voices` directory.
-You can select one of these with the `-v <voice filename>` parameter to the `espeak-ng` command.

-#### default

-This voice is used if none is specified in the speak command.
-You can copy your preferred voice to "default" so you can use the speak command without the need to specify a voice.